-- 4. To deliver on its dual mandate and provide its assistance in any given country, WFP implements projects in the following programme categories depending on the specific needs and context: - Emergency operations (EMOPs) are WFP's responses to new emergency needs and last for up to one year, with the possibility of extension for one more year.
-Their emphasis is on saving lives, reducing malnutrition and protecting livelihoods. - Protracted relief and recovery operations (PRROs) respond to needs for up to three years and may be extended for a maximum of three years.
-They focus on re-establishing and stabilizing livelihoods and food security to the extent possible, while providing relief as necessary. - Development programmes comprise country programmes (CPs) and development projects (DEVs).
-CPs last for up to five years and include several components, while DEVs are generally limited to a single activity. - Special operations (SOs) are undertaken to rehabilitate and enhance transport and logistics infrastructure to facilitate the timely and efficient delivery of food assistance, especially for emergency and protracted relief, and to enhance coordination within the United Nations system and with other partners through the provision of common services. - Trust funds are not a programme category in themselves, but are used as mechanisms for programming extra-budgetary resources received as contributions for specified purposes - such as providing services to governments, development partners and other United Nations organizations - that do not fall within one of the four programme categories but that are consistent with WFP's objectives and policies.
+- 5. To deliver on its dual mandate and provide its assistance in any given country, WFP implements projects in the following programme categories depending on the specific needs and context:4 - Emergency operations (EMOPs) are WFP's responses to new emergency needs and last for up to one year, with the possibility of extension for one more year.
+Their emphasis is on saving lives, reducing malnutrition and protecting livelihoods. - ➤ Protracted relief and recovery operations (PRROs) respond to needs for up to three years and may be extended for a maximum of three years.
+They focus on re-establishing and stabilizing livelihoods and food security to the extent possible, while providing relief as necessary.

-&lt;sup>1 CSPs are expected to last for five years; exceptions may be granted to accommodate operational considerations.
+1 CSPs are expected to last for five years; exceptions may be granted to accommodate operational considerations.